 How to Make a Basic Potato Kugel into an Overnight Kugel

-I”ve published an overnight potato kugel in my cookbook Fresh and Easy Kosher Cooking.
+I’ve published a 9×13 inch overnight potato kugel thats typical when buying takeout in my cookbook Fresh and Easy Kosher Cooking.
 The recipe is available here.

 How to Make the Overnight Kugel in a Crock-Pot.